• Home

 • Use a Point Plot when you randomly distribute data on the x-axis.

-• For instance, when you want to show patterns in your large data sets, a Scatter Plot can show linear and nonlinear trends and outliers.
+• For instance, when you want to show patterns in your large data sets, it can also show linear and nonlinear trends and outliers.

-• When you want to track long-term and short-term changes, when your data has minor changes, a Line Graph will easily visualize such data.
+• When you want to track long-term and short-term changes, and your data has minor changes, a Line Graph will easily visualize such data.

 • When you want to make comparisons, this is only applicable when using multiple lines in one graph to compare various variables over time.